PheloiVim/PheloiVim/README.md

 ## 🚀 Introduction

-This repository hosts my Neovim configuration based on [LazyVim](https://github.com/LazyVim/LazyVim) for Linux.
-It's a minimal configuration with Lua and easy to customize and extend the config.
+This repository hosts my **Neovim** configuration based on [LazyVim](https://github.com/LazyVim/LazyVim) for Linux.
+It's a minimal configuration with **Lua** and easy to customize and extend the configuration.
 You can clone this repository and use it but not good.
-A good configuration is personal, you should make your own unique config files.
+A good configuration is personal, you should make your own unique configuration.

 > **Note**
 > This config is only for the **lastest Neovim stable release**.
-If you are having an older neovim version, you should update neovim via package manager or download the lastest version from [Neovim official repository](https://github.com/neovim/neovim).
+If you are having an older Neovim version, you should update Neovim via package manager or download the latest version from [Official repository](https://github.com/neovim/neovim).

 ## ⚡️ Requirements